5 Super Affordable Jet Lag Remedies on Amazon

 Viva Naturals French Lavender Essential Oil

 Lavender essential oil has been killing the game for thousands of years, helping to heal everything from burns, cuts, and insect bites, to nosebleeds, anxiety, and...you guessed it: insomnia!
-Rub a drop or so of the calming essential oil between your palms and inhale to help ease into slumber.
-If that doesn't quite do it, you can also massage a few drops into your temples, wrists, and feet, and/or sprinkle a bit on your pillow.
+Put a drop or so of the calming essential oil on a cotton ball and inhale to help ease into slumber.
+If that doesn't quite do it, you can also dilute it and massage a few drops into your temples, wrists, and feet, and/or sprinkle a bit on your pillow.

 - How to Pack the Perfect Suitcase in 6 Easy Steps